Cognitive-Behavioral Therapy: Overview

 Cognitive-behavioral therapy (CBT) maintains strong empirical and scientific evidence of efficacy for the treatment of addiction.
 CBT is a form of psychotherapeutic treatment that looks at how the client’s thoughts impact his or her feelings and behaviors (Pamela, 2012).
 While the etiology of addictions is often regarded as a biological process, it can also be understood as learned behavior from a CBT perspective.
 This paper endeavors to highlight the development of substance-induced mood disorder about the concepts of classical conditioning, operant conditioning, and social learning theory.
 Furthermore, this paper will evaluate why addictions counselors need to use CBT in the management of their clients, and the influence of CBT on addiction treatment regimes.

-Substance-related disorders are disorders that arise when an individual overuses a given substance.
-This often leads to maladaptive behaviors, which are manifested by several symptoms that interfere with an individual’s usual functioning within 12 months.
+Disorders that develop as a result of excessive substance usage are known as substance-related disorders.
+This frequently results in maladaptive behaviors, which show up as a number of symptoms that disrupt a person’s regular functioning over the course of a year.
 The most common symptoms of a substance-related disorder include withdrawal symptoms, declined life functioning, burning desire to stop using the substance, and ingestion of large quantities of the substance in question (Pamela, 2012).
 Substance-induced mood disorder is one of the most common substance-related disorders.
 This disorder is characterized by disturbance in an individual’s mood owing to the overuse of a psychoactive drug.

 According to the classical conditioning learning model, “a stimulus (conditioned stimulus) signals the occurrence of a second stimulus (unconditioned stimulus)” (Pamela, 2012, p.3).
 The unconditioned stimulus is biologically significant and elicits unconditioned response.
 Thus, “a stimulus that stimulates drug administration or ingestion may eventually arouse a conditioned physiological response that mimics the effects of the ingested drug” (Pamela, 2012, p.3).
 Eventually, this phenomenon causes drug tolerance.
 As a result, the drug user increases the quantity he or she consumes so as to feel its effects.
 This eventually leads to addiction.
 Addiction is characterized by substance-related disorders like substance-induced mood disorders.